bigolu/system-configurations/README.md

         - Set the keyboard input source to 'Others → (No Accent Keys)'.

         <!--
-          I can automate shortcuts when this issue gets resolved: https://github.com/LnL7/nix-darwin/issues/185
+          TODO: I can automate shortcuts when this issue gets resolved: https://github.com/LnL7/nix-darwin/issues/185
         -->